tanejad/tanejad/README.md

 ## 👋 Hello World!
-🎓 My Name is Dhruv Taneja, a first-year engineering student at McMaster University.<br>
+🎓 My Name is Dhruv Taneja, a second-year Mechanical Engineering student @ McMaster University.<br>

 <br>🤔 I am interested in pursuing a degree in Mechatronics Engineering starting September 2024.
 My passion for engineering began at a young age as I joined a local VEX Robotics team.
 Over the next six years, we qualified for the VEX Robotics World Championship from 2015 to 2020.
 In this period, I brought home two gold medals in 2016 and 2018 and a silver in 2017.
 This experience only fueled my inspiration for engineering and robotics even more.<br>